Demystifying Proximal Causal Inference: PCI Assumptions and Identification

 \textbf{Latent Unconfoundedness} holds (assuming the conditional independence assumptions A.\ref{condZ} and A.\ref{condW}) hold because under the causal interpretation of $U$ as a latent confounder, the only common causes of $A$ and $Y$ are $U,X$.

 \textbf{Completeness Conditions} generally require sufficient variability in $Z$ and/or $W$ relative to $U$ or to each other.
 First note that given A.\ref{condZ} and A.\ref{condW}, $W$ is $U$-relevant (not independent of $U$ conditional on $A,X$) in this DGM if $\omega_u \neq 0$.
 Similarly, $Z$ is $U$-relevant if $\theta_u \neq 0$.
-Second, note that $Z$, $W$, and $U$ are all univariate in this DGM, so the relative dimensionality condition is satisfied.
-Relative dimensionality and $U$-relevance are necessary but not sufficient conditions for completeness.
+Second, note that $Z$, $W$, and $U$ are all univariate in this DGM---thus have the same number of dimensions.
+To formally justify completeness conditions (A.\ref{compZW}, A.\ref{compUZ}, A.\ref{compWZ}, and/or A.\ref{compUW}) one can invoke results for completeness of exponential families \citep{newey_instrumental_2003}.
+See \citet{miao_identifying_2023} for further explanation, examples, and citations to the broader completeness literature.